How and When to Tap into Your Home Equity

 There are several methods to tap into your home equity.
 These methods vary by waiting period, interest rate, and monthly payment.
 Let’s explore the differences between the different home equity options and who they’re best for.

-A home equity agreement (HEA) allows you to receive cash now in exchange for the HEA provider receiving a share of your home’s future value.
-HEAs are not a loan, so there are no monthly payments or interest.
+An HEA allows you to receive cash now in exchange for the HEA provider receiving a share of your home’s future value.
 You don’t have to sell your home or borrow against your equity when using a home equity agreement.
+A homeowner settles with the HEA provider when they sell their home or anytime during their agreement (usually 10 years) with cash on hand.
+As a result, there are no monthly debt payments.

-Who is a home equity agreement best for: Home equity agreements are best for people who are looking for ways to take equity out of their home without monthly payments or interest.
+Who is a home equity agreement best for: Home equity agreements are best for people who are looking for ways to take equity out of their home without monthly debt or interest payments.

 A cash-out refinance (cash-out refi) replaces your current mortgage with a new, larger loan in an amount more than what you currently own on your house.
 You receive the difference in cash, and can use that money for whatever needs you have.
 Because you are taking on a larger mortgage, you may have larger monthly payments for the duration of the loan, which is often 15 or 30 years.
 Additionally, you should consider any prepayment or cancellation penalties, and closing costs that average two to five percent.
 You may need to wait six to 12 months to be eligible for a cash-out refinance after purchasing your home.